Should you publish an oddball book, one that doesn’t quite fit the traditional norms?

 You wrote it, but you can’t really describe what it’s about.
 Maybe it doesn’t fit in a specific genre, either.

-Should you publish a book that’s so unique it defies comparison to anything that’s out there?
+Should you publish an oddball book, one that’s so unique it defies comparison to anything that’s out there?

 The short answer is yes, as long as you’re clear about your reasons for publishing and your expectations.

 I frequently encounter authors who have published books that don’t fit neatly into a category.
 All too often, I’m charged with the task of finding the market that will like and buy this book.
 That’s really something that you, the author should consider before you publish.
 Here’s a few examples: